Patti and Paul Yetter Center for Law

-Initiated in 1998, the Patricia and Paul Yetter Law School Preparation Institute (LSPI) is designed to help University of Texas at El Paso (UTEP) students and the broader community understand the legal profession and gain entrance to law school.
+Initiated in 1998, the Patti and Paul Yetter Center for Law is designed to help University of Texas at El Paso (UTEP) students and the broader community understand the legal profession and gain entrance to law school.
 We encourage you to learn more about this award-winning prelaw center at UTEP by navigating this website.
-Highlighted below are some of LSPI's activities and successes.
+Highlighted below are some of the Center's activities and successes.

-The LSPI college program takes place in the summer and consists of a rigorous workload focusing on the critical thinking skills, analytical writing skills, and study habits necessary for the pursuit of a legal education.
+The Law School Preparation Institute (LSPI), which is the Center's college program, takes place in the summer and consists of a rigorous workload focusing on the critical thinking skills, analytical writing skills, and study habits necessary for the pursuit of a legal education.

-LSPI provides semester internships for UTEP undergraduate students and summer internships for current law school students.
+The Center for Law provides semester internships for UTEP undergraduate students and summer internships for current law school students.
 Interns are placed at judges' offices, government legal offices, and non-for-profits providing legal services in El Paso.

-LSPI makes available UTEP's Minor in Legal Reasoning.
+The Center for Law makes available UTEP's Minor in Legal Reasoning.